Liver Fibrosis in HIV and HCV Co-Infection: Independent Mechanisms versus Collective Efforts

 *Corresponding author: Jose D Debes, MD, Department of Medicine, University of Minnesota, 420 SE Delaware St, Minneapolis, MN, 55455, USA, Tel: +16126256999, E-mail: Debes003@umn.edu

-Copyright: © 2015 Debes JD.
-This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2015 Debes JD, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Liver disease is the leading cause of death not related to AIDS in patients infected with human Immunodeficiency Virus (HIV).
 Patients co-infected with HIV and hepatitis C virus (HCV) experience a more rapid progression liver to fibrosis and develop hepatocellular carcinoma at a younger age than those infected with either virus alone.
 The mechanisms promoting this accelerated progression to fibrosis are not totally understood.
 Moreover, it is unclear whether both viruses exert fibrosis progression via independent paths or acting in synergy.
 The proposed mechanisms for rapid fibrosis progression include, but are not limited to, production of reactive oxygen species following hepatocyte infection by HCV, expression of inflammatory cytokines by Kupffer cells, mitochondrial toxicity, and infection of hepatic stellate cells by HIV, increased bacterial translocation, and modulation of complex immune states in the liver.
 In the following review we describe the most relevant suggested mechanisms of accelerated fibrosis in HIV/HCV co-infection and we discuss the evidence behind these proposed mechanisms.